vibr77/node-red-contrib-vib-smart-valve/README.md

  - Multiple valves updates,
  - TRV temperture Recalibration based on the external temperature sensor,
  - Manual update directly on the valve to trigger override message to the scheduler and update the other valve

+### Key Features:
+- TRV auto calibration with an external source
+- Detection of manual update direcly on TRV
+- Fixe BRT-100-TRV issue on valve postion that stay open
+- Multi valves in the same room management
+- Multi mode execution Off / auto / Manual
+- Multi trigger execution: every cycle, at startup, on change.

 ### Inputs